Ph.D. University of Michigan

 Area of Concentration: Aging

-Elizabeth Oates Schuster, Ph.D., is a Professor in the School of Social Work.
-In 2010 she became the BSW Program director.
-In addition, Dr. Schuster served as the School of Social Work Honors Program advisor for two years and was the director of the Gerontology Program at EMU from 1986-2005 and 2009-2012.
+Elizabeth Oates Schuster, Ph.D., Professor, served as the director of the Bachelor’s in Social Work program for three years (2010-2013) and in 2013 was awarded a year long sabbatical to study the role transcendence plays in the adaptive process of individuals 90 years and older.
+She was the director of the Gerontology Program at EMU from 1986-2005 and from 2009-2012.
 In 2005 she founded the EMU ElderQuest program and served as the director from 2005-2009.
-Dr. Schuster teaches courses in the BSW, MSW, and Gerontology programs in the following areas: the psychosocial aspects of aging, research, writing for agency practice, life development, and practicum courses.
+Dr. Schuster teaches courses in the BSW, MSW, and Gerontology programs in the following areas: the psychosocial aspects of aging, field, research, writing for agency practice, life development, and practicum courses.
 Since her arrival at EMU in 1986, Dr. Schuster’s responsibilities have included teaching and advising at the graduate and undergraduate level, program and curriculum development, research, and community-university program development.
 Dr. Schuster is the co-founder of two award winning community-based programs: The Traveling Young at Art Program (intergenerational), and Elderwise: A Lifelong Learning Institute.
-In 2012, Dr. Schuster received the NASW-Michigan Chapter Public Citizen of the Year award in honor of her years of dedicated service to the older adult population in residing in southeastern Michigan.
+In 2012, Dr. Schuster received the prestigious NASW-Michigan Chapter Public Citizen of the Year award in honor of her years of dedicated service to the older adult population residing in southeastern Michigan.

-Research interests and areas of publication have included ethical considerations when conducting ethnographic research in nursing home settings, sensitization to aging issues, critical pedagogy, the transformative function of writing in a nursing home, conscious aging, and developing curriculum on the life course.
-Areas of scholarly activity includes: 1) life course theory and the life review process, and, 2) writing for social work practice.
-For example, Dr. Schuster conducted a qualitative study in Detroit, Michigan titled, Exploring the Lives and Times of African-American Elders Living in an Urban Long Term Care Facility.
-Over the past two years, she directed a study on best practice and quality of life in long term care facilities.
-Dr. Schuster is currently working on a new research project with a colleague in Occupational Therapy titled, Transitions from Hospital/Sub-Acute to Home: An Exploratory Study of Older Adults Utilizing Occupational Therapy Services.
+Research interests and areas of publication have included ethical considerations when conducting ethnographic research in nursing home settings, sensitization to aging issues, critical pedagogy, the transformative function of writing in a nursing home, conscious aging, life course theory and the life review process, and writing for social work practice.
+Dr. Schuster conducted a qualitative study titled, Exploring the Lives and Times of African-American Elders Living in an Urban Long Term Care Facility which focused on the residents of a long term care facility in Detroit, Michigan.
+More recently, she directed a study on best practice and quality of life in long-term care facilities and is currently working on a research project with a colleague in Occupational Therapy focused on older adult transitions from hospital to home, with an emphasis on the caregiver’s experience.

-Dr. Schuster is a member of a number of professional organizations including the Michigan Association of Baccalaureate Social Work Educators, the NASW-Michigan Chapter, the Association for Gerontology in Higher Education and the Gerontological Society of America.
-She has also had membership on numerous local, state, and national advisory boards and committees throughout her career.
+Dr. Schuster is a member of a number of professional organizations including the NASW-Michigan Chapter, the Association for Gerontology in Higher Education and the Gerontological Society of America.
+She has also served on numerous local, state, and national advisory boards and committees.Grant Awards

 $60,000-$85,000.
 2001-present (annual award).
 Project Administrator, The Michigan Department of Community Health, The Alzheimer's Education and Research Grant.